 Making Changes to a Chart Entry

-There’s a few scenarios that pop up where a chart needs some attention.
+There are a few scenarios that pop up where a chart needs some attention.
 Jane has a few ways to work with your chart entries, while also remaining compliant with general charting regulations.
 These regulations typically require original entries to remain legible and all changes to a signed chart to be documented and dated.

 Changing the Patient

-Jane will leave a record that the entry was moved and where it was moved to.
+Jane will leave a record that the entry was moved, and where it was moved to.

 Making an Amendment

 If you need to correct or change your chart entry that was already signed and locked, you will need to make an amendment.